alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 2. Click `Create a Resource`  and search for `Azure Active Directory`
 3. Set the "Organisation Name" to `<organisation> Safe Haven <environment>`, e.g. `Turing Safe Haven Test B"
-4. Set the "Initial Domain Name" to the "Organisation Name" all lower case with spaces removed 5 Set the "Country or Region" to "UK South"
+4. Set the "Initial Domain Name" to the "Organisation Name" all lower case with spaces removed 5 Set the "Country or Region" to "United Kingdom"
 4. Click Create AAD

    ![](images/AAD.png)